khalid-hussain/shaheen/chap5.md

 Bashir looked at Rabia, felt her pulse and said, "I think you were not able to sleep last night."

-A shocked Abu Dawood, Maria and Angela looked at Rabia and understanding the reason for their concern, she said, "I think I overslept last night.
+A shocked Abu Dawood, Maria, and Angela looked at Rabia and understanding the reason for their concern, she said, "I think I overslept last night.
 When I woke up in the morning, my head was spinning."